GraysonBerman/DatabaseManagement/Assignment3/README.md

 Karl Hickel showed me how faker works and gave me a link to the website https://faker.readthedocs.io/en/master/locales/en_US.html#faker-providers-credit-card so that I could find functions for Faker.

+I created a DatabaseConnector class in a java file called DatabaseConnector.java.
+It has a default constructor and a function getCon() used to create a connectiton to my specific SQL server using my user/pass/ip/port, and includes useSSL=false. useSSL=false was needed because I was receiving an error when trying to connect without it.
+I had to download a mysql-connector-java-5.1.47.zip which had a jar file.
+I loaded it into my project libraries.
+Some other students didn't have this issue, I think it may have been with the way I set up my project in IntelliJ.